hodefiDavid/SystemVerilog/alu_lab/README.md

 - Timing requirements for inputs and outputs.
 - Error handling strategy for invalid opcode values (if applicable).
 - Test strategy and coverage requirements.

----

-Feel free to customize this README template further based on your specific implementation requirements! 🚀